kamilrybacki/diff-cache/README.md

 ### Note

-The secret containing the cache is created by the Action, if it doesn't exist.
-This means that the secret must be created by the Action, and not by the user.
-This is because the secret is created by the Action using the Github API, and the API requires the token to be able to create the secret.

-This is why the `token` input is also required.
 The `token` needs to have the necessary scopes for reading Workflow info and managing repo Secrets.
 The most secure solution is to use a fine-grained token, with only the necessary scopes.
 Check the [Github documentation](https://docs.github.com/en/actions/reference/authentication-in-a-workflow#permissions-for-the-github_token) for more information about enabling the necessary scopes.

 #### **IMPORTANT**